dawiisss/vet/README.md

 ### 4. Sandboxed Web Browser with Ghostery Adblocker
 Search developer documentation, Stack Overflow, or local web servers directly inside Vet.
 The webview browser runs with a dedicated minimal preload shim (`preload/browser.js`), isolating guest web content from main-process system APIs.
 Equipped with a Ghostery-powered adblocker that blocks tracking scripts, cookie popups, and ads automatically.
 Supports in-page text searching (`Ctrl+F` search overlay with match counters) and developer tools inspection (`F12` or the toolbar button `</>`).

-### 5. Developer Sidebar and Port Monitor
+### 5. Developer Sidebar and Customization
 Stay updated on your environment.
-The developer sidebar provides a clipboards cache, a snippets manager, a live system diagnostics panel, an active network ports inspector, a script launcher for running `npm`/`pnpm`/`yarn` scripts, and a unified terminal/browser **History Panel** with search and tab toggles.
+The developer sidebar provides a clipboards cache, a snippets manager, a live system diagnostics panel, an active network ports inspector, a script launcher, and a unified terminal/browser **History Panel**.
+Customize the sidebar by dragging tabs to reorder them or right-clicking to enable and disable specific panels.

 ### 6. SQLite-Based Terminal and Browser History
 Every terminal session transcript and browser page navigation is indexed and saved to a local SQLite database.
 Visited pages are tracked with consecutive URL deduplication and auto-pruning.
 Search your commands or browser navigation records, run audit checks, or replay transcripts at any time.